MillionVentilators/ARMEE_Ventilator_1.0/documentation/Equipment.md

 Flow gauge capable of measuring +-50 lpm air flow with <1 lpm accuracy.  (+-100lpm and <0.1 lpm accuracy is preferred)

-Suggested: medical flow meter (combination rotameter and needle valve) - this is not ideal, but don't really have a recommendation for a better digital sensor
+Suggested: medical flow meter (combination rotameter and needle valve) eg Timeter, Amvex, Ohmeda brand - this is not ideal, but don't really have a recommendation for a good digital sensor yet.

 ## Test lung

-A lung simulator with known (and preferably adjustable) resistance and compliance.
+A lung simulator with known (and preferably adjustable) resistance and compliance, within the range of C20-C50 ml/cmH2O and R5-R20 cmH2O/(liter/second).

 Suggested: follow directions in this article [How To Make Your Own Accurate Test Lungs](https://medium.com/@RobertLeeRead/how-to-make-your-own-accurate-test-lungs-for-testing-emergency-ventilators-2d68fe5ac460)